 A year and a half ago I took part in a Crochet Charity Drive on Facebook that is hosted by the wonderful Sonya of Blackstone Designs.
 A whole bunch of us got together to design some mittens or gloves for people to make and donate.
 I created the Shelby Mitts and Gloves!
 This year she asked us if we could all come up with something for people to donate to Children's Charities.
 I thought of this little guy that I had as a WIP for too long, so I dug him out of the bin, finished adding his features, and here you are!
-The Robot Pillow is now a FREE pattern for you!
-Well, at least for the duration of the drive.
-On June 15th he will go to his regular price of $5 on Ravelry.
+The Robot Pillow is now at his regular price of $5 on Ravelry.
 I would love to know what you think!

 Every project needs that finishing touch.
 Sometimes it's a pompom on top of a hat.
 Sometimes it's fringe on a poncho, or buttons on a sweater.
 Maybe it's just some great blocking on an afghan.
 And sometimes, it's a belt!
 For the Danielle Cardigan, I knew that style called for something to tie around the waist, and a belt was the perfect fit.
 The only thing missing were some Belt Loops to allow me to wear the Cardigan open, or closed, depending on how I was feeling at any given moment.
 Here I will show you an incredibly simple way to add Belt Loops to any item you feel might need a pair!

 - A small amount of yarn to match your project.
 I used Caron Simply Soft in Pagoda to match my Cardigan.

 - Crochet hook in the recommended size on your yarn label.
 I used an H (5mm).

 - Tapestry Needle.

 - The item you are adding Belt Loops to.